Barbri: History

 The company's predecessors were founded in the 1950s by William A. Rutter in California and in 1967 by three Chicago attorneys – Richard Conviser, Lewis Collens and Beardsley Ruml.
 The Southeast was developed by Steven H. Levine, and the Northeast was developed by Stan Chess.
 In 1974, New York City-based publisher Harcourt, Brace, Jovanovich bought San Francisco-based Bay Area Review (BAR) and Chicago-based Bar Review Inc. (BRI) and promptly merged them together.
 The new subsidiary was officially known as "Harcourt Brace Jovanovich Legal and Professional Publications," but was marketed under the brand name BAR/BRI.
 William A. Rutter became chairman and CEO.

-In 2001, Reed Elsevier (owner of LexisNexis), as part of its acquisition of Harcourt, sold off certain Harcourt assets like BAR/BRI to its archrival Thomson Corporation (owner of Westlaw).
+In 2001, Reed Elsevier (owner of LexisNexis), as part of its acquisition of Harcourt, sold off certain Harcourt assets like BAR/BRI to its rival Thomson Corporation (owner of Westlaw).
 In April 2011, Barbri was sold to Leeds Equity Partners.
 In March 2021, Barbri was sold to Francisco Partners.

 In July 2022, Barbri acquired Strafford, an online education company for attorneys, accountants, and other professionals.